Tangoe/Mobile-Procurement-API-Documentation/concepts/pagination/index.md

 * **hrefPrevious** - A fully-qualified URL for an API call that will return the page that occurs immediately BEFORE the current page in the result set.

-* **hrefNext** - A fully-qualified URL that will return the the page that occurs immediately AFTER the current page in the result set.
+* **hrefNext** - A fully-qualified URL that will return the page that occurs immediately AFTER the current page in the result set.

 * **hrefEnd** - A fully-qualified URL that will return the LAST page in the result set.